Jerry Lynn: Return to ROH (2014–2019)

 Lynn was backstage at Ring of Honor's Best in the World 2014 pay-per-view in Nashville, Tennessee, where he now lives.
 Sporting a new shorter haircut, this was the first wrestling show he's attended since retiring in 2013.
 In December 2015, Lynn returned to Ring of Honor where he had a confrontation with ROH World Champion Jay Lethal.
 At Final Battle 2015, Lynn would be on commentary during the main event between Lethal and AJ Styles alongside Kevin Kelly and Nigel McGuinness.
 In 2016, Lynn began work for the company as a backstage agent/producer.

 All Elite Wrestling (2019–present)

 In 2019, Lynn signed with All Elite Wrestling (AEW) as a coach and producer.
-On January 19, 2021 episode of Impact Wrestling, Jerry Lynn and Tony Khan debuted by watching Private Party wrestle against Chris Sabin and James Storm in a match when Private Party defeated Sabin and Storm.
+On January 19, 2021, episode of Impact Wrestling, Jerry Lynn and Tony Khan debuted by watching Private Party wrestle against Chris Sabin and James Storm in a match when Private Party defeated Sabin and Storm.
 Lynn interfered in the match, allowing Private Party to win.
-He made an appearance in Philadelphia following Rampage on October 8, 2021 when Tony Khan called him out alongside Dean Malenko, Taz and Chris Jericho to thank them for inspiring him.
+He made an appearance in Philadelphia following Rampage on October 8, 2021, when Tony Khan called him out alongside Dean Malenko, Taz and Chris Jericho to thank them for inspiring him.

-On September 7th,2022 AEW Dynamite, he was a judge for ROH Pure Championship.
+On the September 7, 2022, episode of AEW Dynamite, he was a judge for ROH Pure Championship.
 On December 10, 2022, he was also a judge during the ROH Pure Championship match at Final Battle, and also celebrated with Claudio Castagnoli following his ROH Championship win.

+On the June 8, 2023 episode of ROH TV, Lynn and Stokely Hathaway were announced by Tony Khan as the new ROH Board of Directors.